CNelias/CategoricalTimeSeries.jl/docs/Data_clustering.md

 ```
 search_optima!(model::IB, n_iter = 10000)
 ```
-Otimization is not 100% guaranteed to converge to a **global maxima**. this function initializes and optimizes the provided `IB` model `n_iter` times, then, the optimization with the lowest `L` value is selected.
+Optimization is not 100% guaranteed to converge to a **global maxima**. this function initializes and optimizes the provided `IB` model `n_iter` times, then, the optimization with the lowest `L` value is selected.
 The provided `IB` is updated in place. <br/>
 > **Parameters**:

 >>* **model**: an IB model